 Of note, the European Union and Canada have banned BPA from use in baby bottles.
 However, the European Food Safety Authority maintains their stance that the known level of exposure to BPA is safe for humans.

 The United States government is funding new research into the risks of BPA so the recommendations could change in the coming years.

 How to limit exposure

 With all of the potential health risks, BPA has become a scary thing.
 While there is no definitive evidence that it is bad for humans, it’s not a bad idea to avoid BPA if you can.
+So, how to remove BPA from water?
 It’s not possible to eliminate it completely, but there are steps you can take to reduce exposure.